pixelgalaxies/crescendo/README.md

 ```
 Or you can download it [**here**](https://github.com/pixelgalaxies/crescendo/raw/master/crescendo.zip).

-#### Changes in 2.2
+#### Changes in 3
--Added more resets and presets

--Removed the need for the grid-container class (padding: 35px 0;) User is now free to call the container whatever they please and style it however they want.
+-Removed all styling on elements

+-Rebuilt with Sass

+-Removed some utility classes

--Cleaned up CSS
+-Cleaned up SCSS in general

+-New class names!

 ### Resets and Presets:
 Key Points: